-A left-winger with a powerful shot, the son of ex-Italy striker Enrico Chiesa is a key player for the Viola and Serie A's brightest young thing.
+A left-winger with a powerful shot, the son of ex-Italy attacker Enrico Chiesa is a key player for the Viola and Serie A's brightest young thing.

 Matthijs de Ligt (NED, 18 – Ajax)

-Just 17 when he played in the 2017 UEFA Europa League final, the central defender has three senior caps and is an Ajax regular.
+Just 17 when he played in the 2017 UEFA Europa League final, the central defender has seven senior caps and is an Ajax regular.

 Emmanuel Bonaventure Dennis (NIG, 20 – Club Brugge)

-A #UEL regular with Zorya Luhansk in 2016/17, the forward is scoring more regularly since moving to Belgium – six goals in 16 league games.
+A #UEL regular with Zorya Luhansk in 2016/17, the forward is scoring more regularly since moving to Belgium – seven goals in 30 league games in 2017/18.

 Mikkel Duelund (DEN, 20 – Midtjylland)

-Branded "a gift" by City boss Josep Guardiola, Foden starred as England won the 2017 FIFA U-17 World Cup and made his club debut in December.
+Branded "a gift" by City boss Josep Guardiola, Foden starred as England won the 2017 FIFA U-17 World Cup and made a run of cameo City appearances in the spring.

-Loaned back to Slovan following a summer switch to Fiorentina, the forward was voted top Czech prospect in a winter poll of the nation's youth coaches.
+Loaned back to Slovan last term following his summer 2017 switch to Fiorentina, the forward was voted top Czech prospect in a winter poll of the country's youth coaches.

-Top scorer at last summer's U17 EURO, Gouiri was eased into the Lyon first team with a series of substitute appearances in the autumn.
+Leading scorer at last summer's U17 EURO, Gouiri has been eased into the Lyon first team with a series of substitute appearances from the autumn onwards.

 Dávid Hancko (SVK, 20 – Žilina)

-Regarded as the new Paolo Maldini in Slovakia, the central defender is a Žilina and U21 international regular: expect a big move soon.
+Regarded as the new Paolo Maldini in Slovakia, the centre-back is a Žilina and U21 international regular: expect a big move soon.

 Amine Harit, (MAR, 20 – Schalke)

-Signed from Nantes, the midfielder has sparkled in the Bundesliga; played for France at U21 level but senior caps have come with Morocco.
+Signed from Nantes last summer, the midfielder has sparkled in the Bundesliga; he played for France at U21 level but made the Morocco squad for this summer's World Cup.

 Luka Jović (SRB, 20 – Eintracht)

 At Jović's first club, Crvena zvezda, director Zvezvdan Teržić said: "Jović will become the best striker in Europe."
 He is currently showing immense promise on loan in Germany (from Benfica).